redplanetlabs/specter/README.md

 (compiled-transform precompiled inc structure)
 ```

 Depending on the details of the selector and the data being transformed, precompiling can sometimes provide more than a 10x speedup.
+Using Specter with precompilation generally gets the speed within a few percentage points of hand-optimized code.

 You can even precompile selectors that require parameters!
 For example, `keypath` can be used to navigate into a map by any arbitrary key, such as numbers, strings, or your own types.
 One way to use `keypath` would be to parameterize it at the time you use it, like so: